 Today, I wanted to share a quick tour of my craft corner.
 Hopefully, this will give you some ideas if you are in the process of finding an organizational system that works best for you.
-(Affiliate links may be used at no cost to you)

 The evolution of my craft space has taken many, many years, but now, I'm finally at a place where it completely works for me.
 I have the back wall and corner of a storage room in my basement which is plenty of room because I've placed all my supplies so they are mostly within arm's reach or a couple of steps to get to them.
 Clean up is quick and easy because everything has a specific spot and there is no moving one thing to get to something else.
 I only keep what I use so it does not get overwhelming.
 The other area in front of my desk you don't see is a kids' craft area and household storage--not picture perfect, LOL!.